Taylor Raddysh: Playing career

-Raddysh was drafted 19th overall by the Erie Otters of the Ontario Hockey League (OHL) in the 2014 OHL Draft.
+Raddysh was drafted 19th overall by the Erie Otters of the Ontario Hockey League (OHL) in the 2014 OHL draft.

 In the 2016–17 season, Raddysh helped the Otters to their second J. Ross Robertson Cup in franchise history, scoring 109 points in just 58 regular season games.
 Raddysh was named a Third Team All-Star at the conclusion of the season.
-On May 15, 2017, Raddysh was signed to a three-year, entry level contract with the Tampa Bay Lightning.
+On May 15, 2017, Raddysh was signed to a three-year, entry-level contract with the Tampa Bay Lightning.

 On January 6, 2018, Raddysh along with Detroit Red Wings prospect Jordan Sambrook were traded to the Sault Ste.
 Marie Greyhounds in exchange for Hayden Fowler and nine draft picks.
 Following the 2017–18 season, Raddysh participated at the Lightning's 2018–19 training camp.
 He was reassigned to the Lightning's American Hockey League affiliate, the Syracuse Crunch, on September 23.
 On December 28, 2018, in a game against the Utica Comets, he recorded 5 assists in a 10–0 Crunch win.
 His 46 points (18 goals, 28 assists) helped lead the Crunch to a division title.

 On April 19, 2021, Raddysh was named the CCM/AHL Player of the Week for the period ending April 18, 2021.
 He scored three goals and added three assists in three games, including scoring his first career shorthanded goal.

 On October 13, 2021, Raddysh made his NHL debut with the Tampa Bay Lightning against the Pittsburgh Penguins at Amalie Arena.
 On November 1, 2021, Raddysh recorded his first career NHL assist and point.
 On December 4, 2021, Raddysh recorded his first career NHL goal in a 3-2 Lightning OT win over the Boston Bruins at TD Garden.
 Raddysh was the 5th player in Lightning history to score a shorthanded goal as their first career goal.

 On March 18, 2022, the Lightning, looking to bolster their offense for an upcoming playoff run, traded Raddysh along with teammate Boris Katchouk and two first-round picks in 2023 and 2024 to the Chicago Blackhawks in exchange for forward Brandon Hagel and two fourth-round draft picks.
+Raddysh appeared in 21 games for Chicago to close out the 2021–22 NHL season, where he accrued 10 points.
+In his first full season with the Blackhawks, Raddysh tallied 37 points, including a team-high 20 goals during the 2022–23 NHL season.
+His most productive stint of the season came between March 8 through 14, where he recorded six goals and one assist over four games.

+Following a disappointing 2023–24 season in which he managed only five goals and nine assists for 14 points, Raddysh did not receive a qualifying offer from the Blackhawks and became a free agent.